Why come to Palma de Mallorca

 Feng shui consultants in Palma de Mallorca, Mallorca, Spain

 Feng shui is popular in Spain, and there are not many feng shui consultants in Palma.
-But if you live in Palma or anywhere in Majorca and are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, vastu and environmental psychology feel free to call/text me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
-Although I live in London, I do remote feng shui consultations.
+But if you live in Palma or anywhere in Majorca and are looking for a feng shui consultant near you – with 40+ years of experience in feng shui, vastu and environmental psychology feel free to call/text me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+Although I live in London, I do travel and offer remote feng shui consultations.
 Email me